Skip to primary navigation Skip to content Skip to footer

 You are researching outdoor activities for your next vacation, and your family wants to go to the Hawaiian island of Maui.
 You have decided to plan a day of scuba diving, but is Maui good for scuba diving?
 You are currently reading a blog on a Maui dive company website, which means this answer might be admittedly biased.
 However, I can describe why Maui is spectacular for scuba diving.

 You can go scuba diving in so many parts of the world.
 I find the variety of dive site possibilities from one place to another mind-boggling, especially considering that coral reefs cover less than one percent of the earth’s ocean floor.
 If you were to show me a series of photos from various dive sites worldwide, I might not always know Thailand from the Caribbean.
 However, I could immediately identify Hawaii’s distinctive coral reef ecosystem in any picture.
 The coral formations around the Hawaiian Islands are so unique that a seasoned diver could pick them out of a lineup.
-Moreover, more than 20 percent of Hawaiian reef fishes are found nowhere else in the world.
+Moreover, 20 percent of Hawaiian reef fishes are found nowhere else.

-One great thing about Maui scuba diving is the variety of dive sites.
-The Big Island is famous for the manta ray night dive, and Oahu for its wreck dives.
-Kauai benefits from its proximity to offshore dive spots.
-Maui diving has all of these highlights accessible by boat and shore.
-The abundance of diving around Maui and Lanaʻi spreads out the dive operators, ensuring that even the most famous dive sites donʻt get too crowded.
+One great thing about scuba diving in Maui is the variety of shore and boat dive sites.
+The Big Island is famous for its manta ray night dive, Oahu for its wreck dives, and Kauai for its proximity to offshore dive sites like Niihau.
+Maui scuba diving features all of these highlights!
+The abundance of diving and snorkeling near Maui, Lanaʻi, Molokini Crater, and Molokai spreads out all of the companies, helping to alleviate pressure on even the most famous dive sites.

 Aerial view of Maui's famous Molokini Crater dive site.